Last Updated May 10, 2023

-This post intends to help the Mina community understand how the MINA token will be distributed at the launch of Mina’s mainnet and throughout its lifecycle.
+This post intends to help the Mina community understand how the MINA tokens have been distributed at the launch of Mina’s mainnet in March 2021, and may be distributed thereafter.

 - MINA is an inflationary currency with no supply cap.
 All tokenholders can stake or delegate to receive their proportional fraction of the inflation, with no lockup or bonding required to do so.

-- During the first year of mainnet, accounts with lock-ups will receive block rewards to target an annual inflation of 12%.
+- During the first year of mainnet, accounts with lock-ups have received block rewards with an annual inflation of 12%.
 Inflation rate will decrease over time, eventually reaching 7% at steady-state (see “Inflation” for more details).

-- During the first 15 months of mainnet, unlocked accounts will receive double the block rewards that locked accounts receive (see “Supercharged Rewards” for more details).
-This incentivizes participants new to the network and unlocked tokenholders to stay loyal to the ecosystem.
+- During the first 15 months of mainnet, unlocked accounts (excluding O(1) Labs and Mina Foundation) have received double the block rewards that locked accounts received (see “Supercharged Rewards” for more details).
+This incentivizes participants new to the network and unlocked token holders to stay loyal to the ecosystem.

-- An 8-year chart of the entire distribution schedule is available here:
+- A forward-looking 8-year chart of the entire distribution schedule is available here:

 Genesis Block: The first block of the Mina blockchain.
 Includes all the MINA tokens that are a part of the Initial Supply.
 Tokens are deposited to the Mina addresses of their intended recipients as of this block.